What Do Woodworking Machine Setter, Operator, or Tender Do?

-Life As a Woodworking Machine Operator
+Life As a Woodworking Machine Operator: What Do They Do?

 - Select knives, saws, blades, cutter heads, cams, bits, or belts, according to workpiece, machine functions, or product specifications.

-Woodworking Machine Operator Required Skills
+What Every Woodworking Machine Operator Should Know

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.